CsillaFarkas/ParetoPick-R/README.md

   * suggestions for pca variables using SWAT+ outputs/inputs

 * AHP tab:
-  * map with measure implementation of selected optimum
-  * more reasonable rendering of variable and different scales (currently just multiplied by 1000 if <0.005)
+  * more reasonable rendering of variable and different scales - we will need to test this with different datasets (currently just multiplied by 1000 if <0.005)

 * Analysis tab:
   * location of zoom in basin